mcolebrook/code-con/README.md

 - Headless server: run app with X in a remote server.
 - Reproducible science: pack all tools and data needed for a experiment along with the IDE in order to re-run it or do a step-by-step execution.
+- Edit, compile and run any source code with just attaching the folder to a Docker volume.
-- Distribute a full IDE version with all the components (compiler, debugger, extensiones, etc) already installed.
+- Distribute a full IDE version with all components (compiler, debugger, extensiones, etc) already installed.

 > **Word of caution**: this image is intended as a Proof-of-Concept (PoC) for educational purposes.